matt-schwartz/personal-inventory/README.md

 Running the Application
 -----------------------

 The only requirement to run the application is docker and docker-compose.
-To run the personal inventory manager on a single desktop computer, run `docker-compose up --build`.
+To run the personal inventory manager on a single desktop computer, run `./bin/run.sh`.
 Once it's complete open http://localhost in your favorite browser.

+On first run the startup script will download dependencies.
+On subsequent runs the script will skip this and start up very quickly.

 For any other type of setup, such as on a home network Linux server, edit or override the settings in `docker-compose.yaml`.

-### Development

-For development we set the local project directory as a volume in the container.
-This lets us see file edits immediately.
-We just have to set up a few things that are otherwise written automatically into the project directory during the container build.

-1. Set environment variables: `cp .env.dist .env` and edit as desired, e.g. `APP_ENV=dev`
-1. Start docker: `docker-compose -f docker-compose.yaml -f docker-compose-development.yaml up --build`
-1. Run composer: `docker-compose exec web sh -c "composer install"`